-Jane Pauley, host of “CBS Sunday Morning,” and Ann Pistone, an investigative journalist with ABC 7 Chicago, will receive awards from DePaul University’s Center for Journalism Integrity & Excellence.
-DePaul will honor Pauley and Pistone for work that embodies the highest principles of journalism, including truth, accuracy, fairness and context.
+Jane Pauley, host of “CBS Sunday Morning,” and Ann Pistone, an investigative journalist with ABC 7 Chicago, received awards from DePaul University’s Center for Journalism Integrity & Excellence on April 19, 2018.
+DePaul honored Pauley and Pistone for work that embodies the highest principles of journalism, including truth, accuracy, fairness and context.

 Both journalists have connections to Chicago.
 Early in her career, Pauley joined NBC station WMAQ-TV and was one of the first women to anchor major evening newscasts in Chicago.
 Pistone has spent her career in the city after earning her bachelor’s degree in communication from DePaul.

-Center co-directors Carol Marin and Don Moseley will present the awards at an invitation-only event on April 19, 2018.
+Center co-directors Carol Marin and Don Moseley presented the awards at an invitation-only event.
 Previous recipients of the awards are Lester Holt of “NBC Nightly News” and data journalist and DePaul alumnus Ben Welsh of the L.A.
 Times.

 “DePaul is committed to the highest standards of journalism through the Center for Journalism Integrity & Excellence,” said Salma Ghanem, dean of the College of Communication.
 “Journalists like Jane Pauley and Ann Pistone exemplify these standards and are wonderful role models for all journalists.”

 Video: Jane Pauley Speaks at the 2018 Center Awards

 Video: Ann Pistone Speaks at the 2018 Center Awards

 Pauley brings ‘grace, integrity’ to profession